 Deborah Abela (Australian)

-After becoming a teacher, Deb went to Africa where she was caught in a desert sandstorm, harassed by monkeys and thrown in jail twice!
-She's since written twenty-six books including the Max Remy series and her climate change trilogy, Grimsdon, New City and Final Storm.
-Her dad's migration to Australia after WW2 inspired Teresa: A New Australian and her latest books are The Stupendously Spectacular Spelling Bee and The Most Marvellous Spelling Bee Mystery.
+After finishing a teaching degree, Deb went to Africa where she was caught in a desert sandstorm, harassed by monkeys and thrown in jail twice!
+She’s written 25 books including Max Remy Superspy, Grimsdon, New City, Teresa A New Australian and The Most Marvellous Spelling Bee Mystery.
 Her first picture book is Wolfie, An Unlikely Hero.
+Deb has won awards for her books but mostly hopes to be as brave as her characters.